-- Received incoming calls on three business lines, determined nature of call and effectively transferred caller to destination with 99 percent accuracy.
+- Received incoming calls on three business lines, determined the nature of the call, and effectively transferred caller to destination with 99 percent accuracy.

-- Maintained log of phone calls, time of call nature of business and person called upon.
+- Maintained log of phone calls, time of call, nature of business, and the person called upon.

-- Monitored coming and going of staff ensuring callers and walk-in customers were directed to appropriate and available personnel.
+- Monitored the coming and going of staff, ensuring callers and walk-in customers were directed to appropriate and available personnel.

-- Greeted visitors to plant and issued visitor passes when necessary.
+- Greeted visitors to the plant and issued visitor passes when necessary.

 - Arranged future appointments for staff upon request.